 Parkinson’s is a long term condition which is not life threatening.
 With regular medical reviews, appropriate medication regimes, exercise and a positive attitude, good quality of life is achievable.
 Ongoing support from family and friends and maintaining social contact is essential.

 Parkinson’s WA also runs regular seminars with useful advice and information for people diagnosed with Parkinson’s.
-There are also 20 support groups throughout WA, for more details and for a full list visit here.

 You can become a member of Parkinson’s WA for $36 per year, for this you will have full access to our library of useful Parkinson’s’ related information, receive our newsletter that contains Parkinson’s related updates and also discounts to our seminars.
 For more details about membership, please click here.